 Insurance agents must be registered and, for life insurance, every officer and employee of a corporate agent who individually acts as an agent must also be registered.

-02 | Subsidiary/branch Japanese incorporated entities with a licence are Licensed Insurance Companies.
+Japanese incorporated entities with a licence are Licensed Insurance Companies.

 Branches of foreign insurers and reinsurers may also be licensed and are known as Licensed Foreign Insurers.
-Every Licensed Foreign Insurer must deposit at least ¥200 million with the government office.
+Every Licensed Foreign Insurer must deposit at least ¥200m with the government office.

 A Foreign Insurer without an insurance business licence in Japan is prohibited from concluding insurance contracts regarding Japanese risks, except for certain types of insurance contracts, such as reinsurance contracts or insurance contracts that have been approved by the FSA.

-03 | FDI restrictions None.
+None.